-The Company has applied judgement to determine the lease term for some lease contracts in which it is a lessee that include renewal options.
+The Company has applied judgement to determine the incremental borrowing rate and the lease term for some lease contracts in which it is a lessee that include renewal options.
 The assessment of whether the Company is reasonably certain to exercise such options impacts the lease term, which affects the amount of lease liabilities and right-of-use assets recognized.